magepages/mpdocs/docs/image-optimizer/index.md

 ## Overview

-Do you want the image of your website or product having best quality to attract customers?
-Do you want to reduce images' size without reducing image quality and still speeding up the website.
-With [Image Optimizer extension](https://www.mageplaza.com/magento-2-image-optimizer/) of Mageplaza, you can definitely do it.
+Do you want your website' s images to have the best quality with optimal size and still ensure the high loading speed?
+With [Image Optimizer extension](https://www.mageplaza.com/magento-2-image-optimizer/) of Mageplaza, it is definitely possible.
 The module supports online stores to manually or auto optimize images after a certain time.
 Also, it can backup the original image, optimize the size and image quality by folder.
 And in particular, you can optimize images through the server and use commands to optimize each image or all photos quickly and conveniently.

 Mageplaza Image Optimizer extension is fully compatible with [Mageplaza Cron Schedule](https://www.mageplaza.com/magento-2-cron-schedule/) to support automatic scan, backup original photos and optimize images in the most convenient and fast way.